Rsk1798/OIDC_ExternalID_API/README.md

 4. The access token will be used for authorized API calls (e.g., password change endpoint).

 > **Note:**
-> - The access token must include the `Directory.AccessAsUser.All` delegated permission to use the password change endpoint.
-This is automatically requested by Swagger UI during login.
+> - The access token must include the required Microsoft Graph delegated permissions to use the API endpoints.
+> - `Directory.AccessAsUser.All` is required for password change operations.
+> - `User.Read.All` and `User.ReadWrite.All` are required for user management operations.
 > - Some Microsoft Graph permissions may not be available to personal accounts.
 See [Microsoft Graph permissions reference](https://learn.microsoft.com/en-us/graph/permissions-reference).
 > - The redirect URI must match exactly in Azure AD and Swagger config.